mbusigin/disbatch/docs/Design.md

-DENs claim tasks from queues using `findOneAndUpdate(filter, update, options)`, returning the task object, by putting them into a claimed state (setting the status to `-1` and the node to the hostname of the DEN) until the per-node and per-queue maximum thread thresholds (`maxthreads`) are reached.
+DENs claim tasks from queues using `findOneAndUpdate(filter, update, options)`, returning the task object, by putting them into a claimed state (setting the status to `-1` and the node to the hostname of the DEN) until the per-node `maxthreads` and per-queue `theads` thresholds are reached.
 The DEN then notifies the DTR of the task, and the DTR puts the task into a running state (setting the status to `0`).
 When the plugin has finished, it reports back the status, stdout, and stderr of the task to the DTR.
 The DTR then updates the